Nintendo 3DS: Hardware

 The system features three camera sensors: two cameras on the outside of the device, capable of taking 3D photos and capturing 3D video; and one camera facing the user positioned above the top screen.
-All camera sensors have a maximum resolution of 640×480 pixels (0.3 megapixels, VGA) with one-point focus and can only achieve digital zoom.
+All camera sensors have a maximum resolution of 640 × 480 pixels (0.3 megapixels, VGA) with one-point focus and can only achieve digital zoom.
 There is also a microphone in the bottom of the system.

 The system includes 2 GB of eMMC flash memory manufactured by either Toshiba or Samsung.
 The system's memory can be expanded via an SD memory card slot, which supports SD and SDHC memory cards.
 All the Nintendo 3DS systems come packaged with a 2 GB SD card while Nintendo 3DS XL systems include a 4 GB SDHC card.
 The system uses 2.4 GHz 802.11 b/g wireless network connectivity with enhanced WPA2 security.
 There is also an infrared port on the back of the console, which allows the system to connect with certain peripherals such as the Circle Pad Pro and the amiibo reader/writer.

 The Nintendo 3DS comes with a 3.7 V 1300 mAh 5 Wh lithium ion battery.
 Its longevity fluctuates between 3 and 5 hours while playing Nintendo 3DS games and between 5 and 8 hours while playing Nintendo DS games, depending on brightness, volume and wireless settings.
-The Nintendo 3DS XL, however, comes with a 1750 mAh, 3.7 V lithium-ion battery capable of lasting between 3.5 and 6.5 hours playing 3DS games and 6 to 10 hours playing DS games.
+The Nintendo 3DS XL, however, comes with 1750 mAh, 3.7 V lithium-ion battery capable of lasting between 3.5 and 6.5 hours playing 3DS games and 6 to 10 hours playing DS games.
 While the original 3DS weighs approximately 230 g, the larger XL version weighs approximately 336 g.
 When opened, the original 3DS is 134 mm wide, 74 mm broad, and 21 mm thick.
-The XL version however, is 156 mm wide, 93 mm broad, and 22 mm thick.
-The 3DS also come with a telescoping stylus, extendable to up to 100 mm long, while the 3DS XL come with a regular 93 mm stylus.
+The XL version, however, is 156 mm wide, 93 mm broad, and 22 mm thick.
+The 3DS also comes with a telescoping stylus, extendable to up to 100 mm long, while the 3DS XL comes with a regular 93 mm stylus.

 All systems in the Nintendo 3DS family use the same AC adapter used with the Nintendo DSi and Nintendo DSi XL.
-In order to reduce production costs, certain console bundles, such as Japanese and European releases of the Nintendo 3DS XL and the New Nintendo 3DS, were not bundled with an AC adapter, requiring players to either use one from an older system they may own or purchase one separately.
+To reduce production costs, certain console bundles, such as Japanese and European releases of the Nintendo 3DS XL and the New Nintendo 3DS, were not bundled with an AC adapter, requiring players to either use one from an older system they may own or purchase one separately.
 Along with plugging the adapter directly into the system, the standard Nintendo 3DS comes with a charging cradle, which players place their system in to charge.
 Charging cradles for the Nintendo 3DS XL and New Nintendo 3DS systems are sold separately from their respective systems, and there is no cradle for the Nintendo 2DS.